Manage Logging

 reports

-Contains progress and crash reports for the Erlang processes.
-Due to the nature of Erlang, processes crash and restart upon an error.
+Contains events and crash reports for the Erlang processes.
+Erlang processes crash and restart upon an error.

 ssl_proxy